OpenGene/fastp/README.md

       --detect_adapter_for_pe          by default, the adapter sequence auto-detection is enabled for SE data only, turn on this option to enable it for PE data.

   # global trimming options
-  -f, --trim_front1                  trimming how many bases in front for read1, default is 0 (int [=0]) -t, --trim_tail1                   trimming how many bases in tail for read1, default is 0 (int [=0]) -F, --trim_front2                  trimming how many bases in front for read2.
+  -f, --trim_front1                    trimming how many bases in front for read1, default is 0 (int [=0]) -t, --trim_tail1                     trimming how many bases in tail for read1, default is 0 (int [=0]) -b, --max_len1                       if read1 is longer than max_len1, then trim read1 at its tail to make it as long as max_len1.
+Default 0 means no limitation (int [=0])
+  -F, --trim_front2                    trimming how many bases in front for read2.
 If it's not specified, it will follow read1's settings (int [=0])
   -T, --trim_tail2                     trimming how many bases in tail for read2.
+If it's not specified, it will follow read1's settings (int [=0])
+  -B, --max_len2                       if read2 is longer than max_len2, then trim read2 at its tail to make it as long as max_len2.
+Default 0 means no limitation.
 If it's not specified, it will follow read1's settings (int [=0])

   # polyG tail trimming, useful for NextSeq/NovaSeq data
   -g, --trim_poly_g                  force polyG tail trimming, by default trimming is automatically enabled for Illumina NextSeq/NovaSeq data